The Bankrate promise

 At Bankrate, we strive to help you make smarter financial decisions.
 To help readers understand how insurance affects their finances, we have licensed insurance professionals on staff who have spent a combined 47 years in the auto, home and life insurance industries.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation of .
 Our content is backed by Coverage.com, LLC, a licensed entity (NPN: 19966249).
 For more information, please see our .

-- The average life expectancy of the most common type of roof (asphalt shingle) is 20 years.
-(National Home Builders Association)
+- The average life expectancy of the most common type of roof (asphalt shingle) is 15 to 18 years.
+(Klaus Larsen LLC)

 - Many homeowners underestimate roof age.
 Inaccurate roof age costs home insurers $1.14 billion in lost premiums each year.
 (Verisk)

-An insurance company could decline coverage if the roof is older or lacks maintenance.
+An insurance company could deny coverage if the roof is older or not well-maintained.
 Instead, the carrier may decide to provide actual cash value insurance, which only pays for a portion of a claim based on the roof’s age and condition.
-The Texas Department of Insurance explains how actual cash value for a roof that will cost $10,000 to replace works:
+The Texas Department of Insurance explains how actual cash value for a roof that will cost $10,000 to replace could work (keep in mind these are sample figures):

 |5-year-old roof||10-year-old roof||20-year-old roof|